Squidly1408/Journals-Term-1-2024/week_3/Readme.md

  - Career planning process - If you want to determine what career you should have and the steps it will take to get there.

 S.W.O.T analysis:
- - Strengths - Coding, trouble shooting, debugging, problem solving, working in a team, working by myself, understanding problems, understanding UI & UX practices, understanding computer fundamentals, PCB design, Understanding electronics manufacturing, CAD design.
+ - Strengths - Coding, trouble shooting, debugging, problem solving, working in a team, working by myself, understanding problems, understanding UI & UX practices, understanding computer fundamentals, PCB design, Understanding electronics manufacturing, CAD design, finding solutions to problems on my own.
- - Weaknesses - communication skills, talking
+ - Weaknesses - communication skills, communicating through verbal communication.
- -
+ - Oppotunities - creating mentors, mentors, having connections to UON, having connections to Software design.
+ - Threats - Autism, ADHD, communication skills.

+Self Assessment:
+When I picture my future work place I picture working at a desk with an IDE open and surrounded by team members that I connect well with, I could be working at home or in an office, however I might travel for meetings.
+For my future job I want to be able to have a boss that is understanding yet pushes my to do my best, and continues to get me to learn new things while doing my job.
+# part 2

 # Journal Task - Friday Journal